Requirements

 The following are not appropriate sources: a teaching assistant, a non-physician-trained government or political official, a friend or family friend, a family member, a co-worker or other similar peer.

-Two of the required letters must be within the last 2 years of your application date.
+Letters of recommendation must be dated within the last 2 years of your application date.
+All Letters must be completed on institutional letterhead, dated, and signed by the recommender.

 Citizenship